Cryptocurrency Tax in the UK: All You Need to Know

 Stamp duty will be charged to your business’s stocks or marketable securities, and a stamp duty reserve tax will apply to the agreements on transferring chargeable securities.
 You must note that HMRC will be looking upon a case-by-case basis to recognise your exchange tokens and charge them according to the stamp duty or stamp duty reserve.

 Initially, HMRC had published that exchange tokens would not meet the criteria to be taxed under this category because exchange tokens were not recognised as money.
 And so, if you make a payment through tokens for purchasing stocks or marketable securities, stamp duty will not be charged.
-HMRC has now stated that exchange tokens do hold a ‘money worth’ in some cases; therefore, stamp duty reserve tax will apply in the case if you make consideration for purchasing ‘chargeable securities’.
+HMRC has now stated that exchange tokens do hold a ‘money worth’ in some cases; therefore, stamp duty reserve tax liabilities will apply in the case if you make consideration for purchasing ‘chargeable securities’.

 VAT On Crypto Assets